 Our scientists are also exploring the cosmos, from the origin of the universe to the nature of dark energy, and developing the smaller, more efficient particle accelerators of the future.

-Six scientists have been awarded Nobel prizes for work done at SLAC, and more than 1,000 scientific papers are published each year based on research at the lab.
+Four Nobel prizes have been awarded for work at SLAC, and more than 1,000 scientific papers are published each year based on research at the lab.
 As our second half-century unfolds, we’re just getting started.